James Hamilton (footballer, born 1869)

-James Hamilton (before 1875 – after 1894) was a Scottish footballer who played as a centre forward.
+James Hamilton (7 June 1869 – 26 December 1951) was a Scottish footballer who played as a centre forward.

 Career

 Born in Glasgow, Hamilton played club football for Queen's Park, Rangers and Airdrieonians, and scored three goals in three appearances for Scotland.

 He played for Queen's Park between 1884 and 1894, scoring 56 goals in 88 Cup appearances for the club.

 Personal life

 His brothers Alexander and Gladstone were also Scottish international players.
+A fourth brother, John, was an early international for Chile having moved there for work reasons.